shahanakattil/Sustainability-workshop/Instructions/Lab9:Security-in-Sustainabilibilty.md

 ### Task 3: View data ingested into Microsoft Sentinel

-In this task, you will be checking the logs ingested to sentinel.
+In this task, you will verify the logs ingested from Dynamics 365 in the Sentinel workspace.

 1. In Microsoft Sentinel, select Data connectors.